jstewmc/gravity/docs/setting.md

 ## Services

 A service is typically a class that does one thing, and does it well, often exposing a single public `__invoke` method.
-However, no matter how you define a service, you can define it in Gravity.
+No matter how you define a service, you can define it in Gravity.

 You'll use the `$g->set()` method to define a service using `null`, an object instance, an anonymous function, or a factory.

 ### Newables

-A newable is the simplest service definition.
-It's `null`!
+A newable-defined service is the simplest.
+It's definition is `null`!
 A newable service is a service with the same classname as its identifier.

 ```php
 # /path/to/project/.gravity/stuff.php